-- Stir in Culture
+- Stir in the thermophilic culture

-- Leave to ripen for 1 hour , maintaining 32º Celsius/90º Fahrenheit
+- Leave the milk to ripen for one hour while maintaining it at 32ºC or 90ºF.

-- Cut curds into 1cm cubes
+- Cut the curds into equal one-centimetre

-- Leave to settle for 15 minutes
+- Leave the curds to settle for 15 minutes.

-- Leave to sit at room temperature at least overnight but up to 2 days if required (I have personally had the best results from a 2 day ‘sit’)
+- Leave to sit at room temperature at least overnight but up to 2 days if required (I have personally had the best results from a 2 day ‘sit’).

 To test if your curd is ready to stretch bring a few cups of water to 90º Celsius/195º Fahrenheit and then drop a few chunks of curd in.
 Using a fork pull and fold the hot curd.
 If it stretches and forms ‘strings’ and a glossy surface it is ready.